rob-lynch/rob-lynch.github.io/_pages/resume.md

 Core Managerial Values and Mantras:

-* Providing a high level of autonomy and a psychologically safe environment, to allow for calculated risk taking and room for failure.
+* Providing a high level of autonomy and a psychologically safe environment to allow for calculated risk taking and room for failure.
-* Maintaining a honest, trusting channel of communication with direct reports - ensuring everyone has a voice, by providing an equitable platform that empowers individuals to speak their mind, through weekly team meetings and one on ones.
+* Maintaining a honest, trusting channel of communication with direct reports - ensuring everyone has a voice by providing an equitable platform that empowers individuals to speak their mind through weekly team meetings and one on ones.
 * Driving a healthy habit of RCCAs and Post Mortem discussions when issues arise, focusing on lessons learned and areas of improvement.
 * Stressing the importance of continual self-improvement through personal development.
 * Encouraging time for passion projects such as Hackathons and filing patentable work.